Can lexical cohesion improve academic writing?

 The final type of lexical cohesion is found in the use of semantic fields.
 By including vocabulary items in your writing that share semantic features and that are perhaps expressive of synonymy (similarity), antonymy (oppositeness) or polysemy (root meaning), your writing should be more cohesive, coherent and convincing.
 Notice how the six semantic fields in the excerpt below combine and overlap:

-Good work on completing this first lesson in our course on cohesive devices.
+Good work on completing this first chapter in our reader on cohesive devices.
 Now that we’ve discussed the four types of lexical cohesion available to a writer, continue reading to learn about how grammatical cohesion is also of key importance.